fchollet/keras-blog/content/using-pretrained-word-embeddings.md

           nb_epoch=2, batch_size=128)
 ```

-This model reaches **95% classification accuracy** after only 2 epochs.
+This model reaches **95% classification accuracy** on the validation set after only 2 epochs.
+You could probably get to an even higher accuracy by training longer with some regularization mechanism (such as dropout) or by fine-tuning the `Embedding` layer.

 We can also test how well we would have performed by not using pre-trained word embeddings, but instead initializing our `Embedding` layer from scratch and learning its weights during training.
 We just need to replace our `Embedding` layer with the following: